vhbit/capnproto-rust/_posts/2014-01-04-zmq-explorers.md

 At the end is a "viewer" node consuming the processed data.
 The explorers communicate to the collector via a publish/subscribe pattern, and the viewer communicates with the collector via a request/reply pattern.
-ZeroMQ makes this communication quite simple to express.
+ZeroMQ makes this communication quite simple to express, and Cap'n Proto operates directly on the bytes moved by ZeroMQ --- no copying or parsing is necessary.

-Concretely, the observations of the explorers are color values for an image:
+Concretely, the observations of the explorers are color values from an image:

 ```
 struct Observation {